P1sec/MCC_MNC/README.md

 After checking several sources, it seems Wikipedia has the most complete, up-to-date and accurate information.
 Therefore, the tool primarily uses it to build the JSON / Python dictionnaries.
-Information related to MCC-MNC is completed with the csv listing from the txtNation website and the ITU-T operational bulletins 1162.
+Information related to MCC-MNC is completed with the csv listing from the txtNation website and the ITU-T operational bulletins 1162 and all following updates.
 The list of Signaling Point Codes is extracted from ITU-T bulletin 1199.
 Geographical information are taken from the CIA World Factbook to gather information related to each country, including borders and telephony-related.
 This is completed with the data provided on the _egallic_ blogpost for getting close countries in addition to neighbours one.

+## Directory structure

+All command-line tools are available straight in the root directory of the project.
+Data downloaded and extracted from Internet are put in the *raw/* directory, except document from the ITU-T which are downloaded as PDF and converted to text in the *itut/* directory.
+Re-engineered look-up tables put in the *mcc_mnc_gen/* directory.

 ## Install and usage

+### Install

-The provided scripts require Python3, and lxml for the ones extracting data from web sites (parse_wikipedia_tables.py and parse_worldfactbook_infos.py).
+The provided scripts all require Python3.
-No installation is required, just run the scripts as is.
+For rebuilding / updating the source dataset (the files in the `./raw/` subdirectory), the following packages are required: `urllib`, `lxml` and `csv`.
+For generating the aggregated dataset (the files in the `./mcc_mnc_lut/` subdirectory), no specific packages are required.

+If you want, you can run `python setup.py install` to install the chk\_*.py scripts and the look-up tables (in the `./mcc_mnc_lut/` subdirectory) in your system or user environment.
+The extraction and table generation scripts won't be installed however, and you will need to reinstall the package each time you update the tables.

+Generally, installation is not required and every scripts can be run as-is.

+### Source dataset update

-The Wikipedia, World Factbook, Egallic and txtNation data, and ITU-T bulletins can be imported and processed by using the following commands:
+The Wikipedia, World Factbook and ITU-T bulletins source datasets can be updated with the following scripts:

 ```
 $ ./parse_wikipedia_tables.py --help